-Under alternative 1, OSV traffic through bison and elk ranges would be greatly reduced to a nominal level.
-Thus, the potential for displacement of individual animals would be decreased to nearly zero compared to recent maximum allowable use (alternative 2).
-The impacts of displacement on individual animals under alternative 1 would be localized, short term, negligible, and adverse.
+Under alternative 1, OSV traffic through bison and elk ranges would be greatly reduced to a nominal level (fewer than 20 OSVs in the park per day based on administrative needs).
+Thus, the potential for displacement by individual animals would be decreased to nearly zero.
+Impacts of displacement of individual animals under alternative 1 would be localized, short-term, negligible, and adverse.

-Under alternative 1, the potential for bison and elk to be adversely affected or to have physiological responses would be minimized compared to recent maximum allowable use (alternative 2).
-This alternative would reduce the potential for behavioral responses and would have localized short-term negligible adverse impacts.
+Under alternative 1, the number of winter use encounters, or encounters between bison and elk and OSV, would be fewer than 20 per day and the potential for bison and elk to be adversely affected or to have physiological responses would be minimized.
+This alternative reduces the potential for behavioral responses and would have localized short-term negligible adverse impacts.